hmrc/ctc-traders-phase5-testing-guide/source/documentation/index.md

 Trader Test enables you to check that your software is fully compatible with the CTC Traders API.
 Using Trader Test to validate the compatibility of your software is a prerequisite to being given access to the live production environment.

-Phase 5 Trader Test is currently unavailable pending ongoing work to complete the phase 5 test scenarios.
+**Note:** Phase 5 Trader Test is currently unavailable pending ongoing work to complete phase 5 test scenarios.

-## What is the Test Support API?
+## What is the CTC Traders Test Support API?

-The Test Support API enables you to inject transit movement notifications as if they have been sent by NCTS from an office of departure or an office of destination.
-Until automated responses to trader messages are supported in a Trader Test environment, the Test Support API enables responses to be triggered manually.
+The CTC Traders Test Support API enables you to inject transit movement notifications as if they have been sent by the NCTS from a customs office of departure or destination.
+Until automated responses to trader messages are supported in a Trader Test environment, the API enables responses to be triggered manually.

-**Note:** The Test Support API is not a substitute for Trader Test.
+**Note:** The CTC Traders Test Support API is not a substitute for Trader Test.
 It will be switched off as soon as Trader Test becomes available.

-You must make requests to the Test Support API in JSON format.
-The Test Support API injects messages in XML format.
+You must make requests to the CTC Traders Test Support API in JSON format.
+The API injects messages in XML format.

 For more information, see [CTC Traders Test Support API specification](/api-documentation/docs/api/service/common-transit-convention-traders-test-support/2.0).